DavidPeicho/ecstra/DOC.md

 ## Events

-A query will notifiy the user when a new entity is matching its component
+A query will notifiy when a new entity is matching its component
 layout:

 ```js